jpegzilla/jpegzilla-init/readme.md

 -yes or -Y : initialize project with all default options (no prompts will show) -reset or -R : empties current directory. prompts for confirmation.
--react : creates react project with default options (no prompts will show)
+-react : creates react project with default options (no prompts will show) -w : creates web component project with default options (no prompts)
 ```

 ### what files this will create: